geneial/geneial/README.md

     make test

+Instead of running all test at once, you may run individual test by

+    ctest -R random_test

+In case a test-case fails you can see the verbose output by running

+    ctest -VV

 You can create new unit-tests based on boost unit testing libarary in the tests/suites/ folder.
+Make sure to run `make test` again.

 ##4.
 Setting up an Eclipse CDT 4 Project